-After so many generations (most of the Chinese here are third or fourth gen), many of our original rituals and culture are lost – and are continuing to die off, as younger people, such as myself, do away with customs for convenience.
+I know I’m Malaysian-Chinese, but if you asked me what a ‘traditional’ Chinese wedding is like, I wouldn’t be able to tell you in detail.
+After so many generations (most of the Chinese here are third or fourth gen), much of our rituals and culture have been lost – and are continuing to die off as younger people, such as myself, do away with customs for convenience.
 Weddings are definitely much more different now than they were, say, in my parents time.

 Meanwhile, over at the homestay, a buffet lunch was served by the catering company..